 The sales tax return filing schedule an Amazon seller must follow will depend on the state’s rules and often the amount of tax due.
 Generally, retailers that collect larger sums will need to file and remit their sales tax more often than businesses that don’t collect significant dollars.

-What Do Amazon Sellers Need to Do to File State Sales Tax?
+What Does an Amazon Business Need to Do to File State Sales Tax?

-Below are the basic steps to consider in order to know how to start an amazon business, but these are not intended as a substitute for legal or accounting advice.
+Below are the basic steps to consider in starting an Amazon business, but these are not intended as a substitute for legal or accounting advice.
 Sales tax is a tricky matter and state laws and Amazon’s policies and procedures are subject to change.
-For those reasons, it’s critical to get tax and legal professionals’ expert guidance so that you’re in compliance with the law and meet all requirements before you start embarking on how to start an amazon business.
+For those reasons, it’s critical to get tax and legal professionals’ expert guidance so that you’re in compliance with the law and meet all requirements before you start an Amazon business.

 1. Determine for which states sales tax must be collected.